If you sometimes miss anniversaries, Valentine's Day or other events, this video can help!

 (Bear in mind though that what you will produce will most probably not be "calligraphy.
 It will be fancy lettering, rather than something approaching art – as defined on the ‘What is calligraphy?’ page.)

-I believe that the easiest script to practise with (and to develop good calligraphy habits with) is roundhand.
+Many calligraphers recommend roundhand as the best beginner script to practise with (and to develop good calligraphy habits with).

 Perhaps you already know something about calligraphy.
 You’re willing to spend a little time now cultivating the right skills to write well.
 You’d like eventually to produce something more authentic and well-structured than just ornamental fancy lettering.
 If so, 'easy calligraphy' means the simplest and best hand from which to learn good habits and skills.
 I highly, highly recommend roundhand as your starting point.